 Head Lice 101: The Basics

 - Do not panic!
 Head lice are not an emergency and, in most cases, do not pose any health risk.
-Misuse of pesticides, however, and use of unlabeled treatments (ex., kerosene) can pose a health risk
+Misuse of pesticides, however, and use of unlabeled treatments (e.g., kerosene, veterinary shampoos) can pose a health risk

 - If your school sprays rooms, buses, furniture, etc., to control head lice, ask them to stop immediately.
-Refer your school to the Cooperative Extension Service brochure called A School's Guide to the 'Nitty-Gritty' about Head Lice.
+Refer your school to UGA Extension Circular 850, A School's Guide to the "Nitty-Gritty" about Head Lice.

 - Head lice are very common among all classes of people.
 More than 12 million people, mostly children and school personnel, get head lice each year.

-- The best treatment for head lice is manual removal (see '10 Tips for Manual Removal' in this brochure).
+- The best treatment for head lice is manual removal (see "10 Tips for Manual Removal" in this publication).

 - If a lice shampoo is warranted, ask your doctor or pharmicist for specifics on the product and follow all label instructions exactly.
 Misapplications can be ineffective and dangerous as well.

-They are typically 1/6 to 1/8 inch long, brownish in color with darker margins.
-The claws on the end of each of their six legs are well adapted to grasping a hair strand.
+They are typically 1/6 to 1/8 in. long, and have light brown bodies with darker legs.
+The claws on the end of each of their legs (shown in Figure 1) are adapted to grasping and holding onto hair.

-Female head lice glue their grayish-white to brown eggs (nits) securely to hair shafts.
-The eggs are resistant to pesticides, and they are difficult to remove without a special 'nit-comb.'
-The nits are generally near the scalp, but they may be found anywhere on the hair shaft.
+Female head lice glue their grayish-white to brown eggs (nits) securely to hair strands.
+The eggs are resistant to pesticides, and they are difficult to remove without a specialty fine-toothed "nit-comb."
+The nits are generally near the scalp, but they may be found anywhere on the hair strand.

 - Watch for signs of head lice.
 Check your children every few days if head lice are reported at their school.
 Lice are easier to eliminate if caught early.

 - To kill lice on bedding, clothes, etc., wash and dry them as you would ordinarily.
-NEVER add any pesticide.
+Laundry additives like bleach and ammonia don't improve the removal of lice.
+Regular laundry detergent will work effectively.
+Use hot water when washing for best results.
+NEVER add any pesticides or unlabeled treatments.
 Vacuum materials that cannot be washed.

 - If you are concerned about head lice on carpets or furniture, vacuum them thoroughly.
 NEVER spray them with a pesticide.